 Yes, you can.
-But there is some training needed to be comfortable leaving your French Bulldog alone.
-Moreover, they must feel comfortable about it just as much as you do.
+But some training is needed to be comfortable leaving your French Bulldog alone.
+Moreover, they must feel as comfortable about it as you do.
 Having your French Bulldog with you all the time isn’t always possible, no matter how much you would like it to be.
 In many situations, you have to leave your Frenchie at home alone, such as when you leave for work, social functions, or even dining out.

 It would be best if you tried to keep your dog from being left alone at home for long periods.
 Regardless of the normal routine, dogs can become distressed if left home alone for a long period.
 As a general rule, you can leave your dog at home alone for the following duration; depending on his age: